KDE/digikam-doc/import_tools/google_import.rst

 By default, the tools proposes to export the currently selected items from the icon-view.
 The **+** Photos button can be used to append more items on the list.

-With the **Album** options, you can select the online folder to store files to upload.
-You can **Create** new one and **Reload** the list on the combo-box if online contents have been changed in Google web interface.
+With the **Album** options, you can select the online folder to get files to download.
+You can **Reload** the list on the combo-box if online contents have been changed in Google web interface.

-If the **Resize photos before uploading** option is selected, the photos will be resized before transferring to Google.
-The values will be read from the **Maximum Dimension** combo-box, which can be used to adjust the maximum height.
-The width calculation will be done so as to have the aspect ratio conserved.

-With **Google Photo** uploader, a special option is available to **Write the photo ID to the source image**.
-The identification number used to upload to your Google account will be recorded in the XMP metadata from file in your collection.
+Below, the main dialog propose the hierarchy of physical **Albums** from your collection.
+Selected one target entry to import files, or if you want a new one, just press **New Album** button to create a nested entry in the tree-view.

-Press **Start Upload** button to transfer items.
+Press **Start Donload** button to transfer items.
 You can click on the **Close** button to abort the uploading of photos.